bpostance/learn_data_science/README.md

-# Tutorials and guides from across Statistics, Machine Learning and DataScience
+### Tutorials and learning materials from across Statistics, Machine Learning and DataScience